slmtnm/consul-editor/README.md

 more convenient with this utility than same done via UI.

 ## Installation
-To install consul-editor, run:
+To compile and install consul-editor, run:
 ```console
   $ go install github.com/slmtnm/consul-editor@latest
 ```

-Requires go 1.17 or higher.
+To download static binary, go to [Releases](https://github.com/slmtnm/consul-editor/releases) page.

 ## Configuration